cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 {% img /img/guides/failing-test.png "Failing test" %}

-Cypress provides a nice {% url 'GUI' overview-of-test-runner %} that gives you a visual structure of suites, tests, and assertions.
+Cypress provides a nice {% url 'GUI' test-runner %} that gives you a visual structure of suites, tests, and assertions.
 Soon you'll also see commands, page events, network requests, and more.

 {% img /img/guides/first-test-30fps.gif "Writing a passing and failing test in Cypress" %}